-Boats less than 16 feet (4.9 meters) must have USCG-approved Visual Distress Signals (VDS) on-board when operating between sunrise and sunset in coastal waters, including ocean bays, gulfs and sounds, as well as the Great Lakes, seas, bays and river mouths that are 2 or more miles wide and only to the point proceeding inland where the water narrows to less than 2 miles.
-Visit the U.S. Coast Guard website for additional information on specific VDS requirements for your boat.
+Boats less than 16 feet (4.9 meters) must have USCG-approved visual distress signals (VDS) on board when operating between sunrise and sunset in coastal waters, including ocean bays, gulfs and sounds, as well as the Great Lakes, seas, bays and river mouths that are 2 or more miles wide and only to the point proceeding inland where the water narrows to less than 2 miles.
+Visit the U.S. Coast Guard website for additional information on specific VDS requirements for the boat.

-Ensure all passengers on-board understand how to operate all VDS.
+Ensure all passengers on board understand how to operate all VDS.
 Keep VDS in a readily accessible area and within immediate reach at all times when boating.